Leftover Spaghetti Pizza

 - To flip the pasta, carefully slide it onto a dinner plate.
 Cover with a second dinner plate and flip.
 (I think this is easier and safer than flipping directly from the hot skillet.
 I do this over the sink, taking care not to drip, as there will be residual oil that has not been absorbed by the noodles.)
 Slide the pasta back into the skillet, and cook the other side for 4 minutes or until golden brown.

 - Slide the pasta onto a serving platter, cut into wedges, and serve warm with a little extra cheese and/or sauce, if desired.

-I use spaghetti with the sauce mixed in.
-I store the leftover spaghetti with the sauce mixed in.
+I use spaghetti with the sauce already mixed in, and I recommend stirring the leftover sauce and noodles together before refrigerating.
 That way, the spaghetti is on the drier side, having absorbed most of the sauce.
-You could also make this with no sauce, serving with extra marinara on the side.
+You could also make this recipe with no sauce, serving with extra marinara on the side.
 When cooking with plain noodles, a little provolone and chipped or thinly sliced salami are tasty additions.

 To round out your spaghetti dinner, you may enjoy Amazing Parmesan Garlic Bread.
 Click on the recipe titles or the photos for the recipes.